How to Sell Your House in a Slow Market: 7 Mistakes to Avoid!

 • Next, book the appropriate contractors to come out and deal with the issues at hand.

-Bigger projects like roof repairs, electrical work, and pest control will call for a specialty tradesperson.
-Every repair that you make will need to be up to code for or you’ll face delays when the home inspector comes through later down the line.
+Save money and hire out all of your little odd jobs to a handyman who can patch a knocked or damaged drywall and secure a loose toilet seat in one visit.
+Bigger projects like roof repairs, electrical work, and pest control will require a specialty tradesperson.
+Every repair you make must be up to code, or you’ll face delays when the home inspector comes through later down the line.

 In a slow market, you’ll reduce hassles and increase your chances of securing an offer if you take care of outstanding maintenance yourself.
 But if you don’t have the upfront funds to take care of necessary repairs, you’ll have to disclose any known material defects per your state’s laws and then compensate for the issue with an appropriate pricing strategy.